Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

 \textit{\textbf{Successor Representations (SR)}} is an approach to decouple the state features of a domain from its reward distributions.
 It enables knowledge transfer across multiple domains: $\bm{\cM} = \{\cM_1, \cM_2, \dots, \cM_K \}$, so long as the only difference among them is the reward distributions: $\cR_{i} \neq \cR_j$. \textit{SR} was originally derived from neuroscience, until~\cite{dayan1993improving} proposed to leverage it as a generalization mechanism for state representations in the RL domain.

-Different from the $v$-value or $Q$-value that describes states as dependent on the reward distribution of the MDP, \textit{SR} features a state based on the \emph{occupancy measure} of its \emph{successor} states.
-More concretely, the occupancy measure is the unnormalized distribution of states or state-action pairs that an agent will encounter when following policy $\pi$ in the MDP~\cite{ho2016generative}.
-Specifically, \textit{SR} decomposes the value-function of any policy into two independent components, $\vpsi$ and $R$:

-where $\vW(s')$ is a reward mapping function which maps states to scalar rewards, and $\vpsi$ is the \textit{SR} which describes any state $s$ as the occupancy measure of the future occurred states when following $\pi$:
+Different from the $v$-value or $Q$-value that describes states as dependent on the reward function, \textit{SR} features a state based on the \emph{occupancy measure} of its \emph{successor} states.
+Specifically, \textit{SR} decomposes the value function of any policy into two independent components, $\vpsi$ and $R$: $V^\pi(s) = \sum_{s'} \vpsi(s, s') \vW(s')$, where $\vW(s')$ is a reward mapping function that maps states to scalar rewards, and $\vpsi$ is the \textit{SR} which describes any state $s$ as the occupancy measure of the future occurred states when following $\pi$, with $\cone[S=s']=1$ as an indicator function: